 Most US cell phone providers already provide or can provide international coverage for you while you travel.
 What did I tell mom?
 Call AT&T and ask what your options are!
 Data charges can add up quickly too, so make sure you get a data plan as well.
 Usually if you don’t already have a call and data plan you can sign up for one just for the period of time you are traveling.
 Also, make sure you know how to turn on and change the settings on your phone.
 Even if you have a data plan, it probably won’t be unlimited, so you’ll need to know how to turn ‘roaming’ off to conserve data.
 And you’ll definitely want to know how to sign on to the hotel WiFi.

 Well, Mom, that’s all the travel advice I have for you today!
+Check back for more advice on Arriving at Your Destination.
 If you (or any of our other travelers) have additional questions, let us know!

 By Peg Kern

 Search our blog for more chef interviews, recipes, and destinations features.